tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Promotions-API.md

 {{% alert title="Note" color="info"%}}

-To configure Installments and Promotions based on your agreements with banking entities, contact your sales representative.
+To configure installments and promotions based on your agreements with banking entities, contact your sales representative.

 {{% /alert %}}

 ## Promotions

-The Promotions feature allows you to query active promotions via API, retrieve their details, and present them to customers.
+Use this feature to query active promotions through the API and retrieve detailed information to tailor the shopping experience for your customers.

-A promotion includes the applicable payment methods, eligible days of the week, a list of participating banks, and the start and end dates for validity.
+Each promotion includes applicable payment methods, eligible days of the week, a list of participating banks, and its start and end dates.

 ### Authentication for Promotions